harrythree/blackcoffee/README.md

 I've worked on some large GraphQL projects over the last couple years and they've used Apollo v1.
 I knew I was going to have to upgrade these projects to Apollo v2 at some point in the future so I figured I should start learning the differences.

+### Docker

+The entire project would be a pain to run withough `docker-compose`.
+Maybe in the future I'll actually deploy the containers on Kubernetes somewhere.
+I've never used a managed K8s service like Amazon EKS or GKE, so that could be a good reason to test it out.

 ### Stripe

 I used Stripe on a pretty large project a while back and I just wanted to see if it was still as easy/nice/awesome as it was a couple years ago.
 And of course it is!